Madaar49/WASH-survey-Data-Analysis-needs-assessment-/how-to-use.md

 **Control buttons:** At the top right of the map view.
 Contains Home, legend, map layers and basemaps (such as satellite view, OSM, terrain etc.).

 #### Sidebar Panels:
  - **Filters Panel:** Allows you to filter data by various criteria (e.g., Region, district and chiefdom).
 The view pans into the selected filter area and shows all the water points within the area boundary.
-Additioinally, the Data summary panel is also updated based on filter
+Additioinally, the Data summary panel is also updated based on filter.

 ![alt text](/images/regions.png)